rossyndicate/NW-CLP-RS/README.md

 entire LS record.
 The LS 9 to LS 8 handoffs include calculations for the Aerosol band, which may be useful for workflows that only use LS 8 & 9.

-**p3: 3_apply_handoff_coefficients**

-This group of functions applies the handoff coefficients to dataset(s), flags for band values outside of the handoff inputs that created the correction coefficients, and saves the analysis-ready file(s).
-Additionally, figures are created to compare the raw, LS7-corrected, and LS8-corrected figures.